eicorg/SynradBenchmark/Synrad+/README.md

 3. Load the setup file called `simple_spec.syn` or `simple_diff.syn` for specular or diffuse photon reflection study, respectively
 4. Run the simulation and collect absorbed photon information into CSV files using the Synrad+ GUI menu: `Tools` --> `Particle logger` --> `Enable logging` (select the facet and the number of recorded hits)

+For more detailes about how to run the simulation, collect data, define surface properties, please refer to [Synrad+ Documentation](https://molflow.web.cern.ch/node/110).

 ### Geometry modeling

 There is a simple 50-m-long vacuum of the beamline pipe.
 After 5 m of a drift space, there is a 5-m-long uniform dipole field region with 10 mrad of bending radius.
 A pencil beam of 18 GeV electrons is shot from (0;0;0) towards the positive direction of the Z-axis.
 SR photons generated in the dipole field are propagated along the vacuum until absorbed.
 The simulation assumes that the beam pipe wall outside the vacuum is made of copper.

 ![Alt text](pic.png)